 About the band:

-It started in Jude’s kitchen.
+It started in 2006 in Jude Vadala's kitchen.
 Katherine Wheatley, Tannis Slimmon and Jude Vadala, all with music careers of their own, decided to join forces to do a show of winter songs.
 After many pots of tea and hours of meticulously working out harmonies and arrangements of winter-themed original songs and holiday classics, Boreal did its first show.
-That was over ten years ago.
-Each November and December since then, they toured their snowy-season project through community halls and concert series across Ontario.
+That was thirteen years ago.
+Each November and December since then, they've toured their snowy-season project through community halls and concert series across Ontario.

-This year however, change is under way.
-Jude Vadala is stepping away from the stage.
+This year however, Jude Vadala is stepping away from the stage.
 Her humour and heart-wrenching vocals will be deeply missed, but Boreal is excited that Jude will continue composing and arranging for the trio.
-And they are equally excited to welcome new bandmate Angie Nussey.

 About the album: